In Part 1 of this step-by-step tutorial, we explained how to use WordPress widgets and in Part 2, you learned how to configure text widgets.

 Drag the Pages widget to your active widget section …

-(Inserting a Pages widget into the sidebar)
+(Adding a Pages widget to the sidebar section)

-- Title: Add a title to the widget (e.g. “Useful Sections“) (1)
+- Title: Add a title to display above your links (e.g. “Pages“) (1)

 - Sort by: Sort how your pages display: by title (i.e. alphabetically), by page order, or page ID.
 (2)